Shared Value Creation

 Our group companies source an array of goods and services from a broad spectrum of suppliers.
 We encourage these providers to offer environmentally and socially responsible products and services.
 This allows us to build a strong and sustainable supply chain that collectively plays a responsible role in society.

-We, at Power Corporation, and including our subsidiaries Power Financial, Great-West Lifeco and IGM Financial, made $4.4 billion in payments to suppliers and various levels of government in 2018, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.
+Power Corporation, and our publicly traded operating companies, Great-West Lifeco and IGM Financial, made $4.2 billion in payments to suppliers and various levels of government in 2021, generating indirect benefits for all the companies in our supply chain and enabling governments to benefit from personal taxes paid by our employees and through the corporate taxes levied on our suppliers.

-Improving the financial, physical and mental well-being of Canadians is our group companies’ purpose and guiding light.
 We hold dear the responsibility we have towards the communities in which we operate, which is why being active in our community is a natural extension of our will to generate a positive impact in the life of Canadians.
+We believe in the power of the voluntary sector and social entrepreneurs, working in partnership with governments and businesses, to build a better, more inclusive society with improved opportunities for all Canadians.
 Giving back and helping build stronger communities is a shared value across our group companies and amongst our employees at all levels.

-Over the past ten years, through donations and investments, Power Corporation has contributed to more than 1,200 organizations working in the areas of community development, arts and culture, the environment, education and health.
-As an investor, we value the vibrant entrepreneurship that permeates the voluntary sector.
-We are particularly drawn to smaller initiatives that provide a broad social benefit because of their entrepreneurial, innovative approach.
-These innovative “social” entrepreneurs are dedicated and professional, and greatly deserving of our support.
+Over the past ten years, through donations and investments, Power Corporation has contributed to more than 2,000 organizations working in the areas of community development, arts and culture, the environment, education and health.
+In 2021, initiatives funded by the Power group include projects for the advancement of women and gender equality, diversity and inclusion, environment, reconciliation with Indigenous peoples, and financial inclusion.

 Power Corporation’s community investment microsite, Power Corporation in the community, showcases some of the exceptional work being done by the organizations we support.

-Power’s group companies also work diligently to make a difference in the communities they serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.
+Power Corporation encourages and supports engagement with the not-for-profit sector and personal giving by employees through its Employee Giving Program.
+The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organization where employees volunteer.
+Power’s group companies also work diligently to make a difference in the communities they respectively serve, through their respective community programs and initiatives, as well as employee volunteering activities and workplace campaigns.

 This impact is multiplied through the active involvement of our employees, whom we encourage to volunteer for causes that speak to them.
 Our officers and employees are also very active in both charitable giving and volunteering.
 In fact, many of our officers and employees also sit on the boards of the non-profit organizations they support.